 States compete with each other in a variety of ways, including attracting (and retaining) residents.
-When states experience sustained periods of inbound migration, greater economic output and growth can be expected to follow.
-However, prolonged periods of net outbound migration can put a strain on state coffers, contributing to revenue volatility as economic activity and tax revenue follow individuals out of state.
+Sustained periods of inbound migration lead to greater economic output and growth.
+Prolonged periods of net outbound migration, however, can strain state coffers, contributing to revenue volatility as economic activity and tax revenue follow individuals out of state.
 United Van